Are the best Airbnb listing descriptions full of humor or emotional language? Descriptive and poetic, or short and to the point?

 The answer is: it depends!
-On the host, on the home, on the location, and on the target audience.
+On the Airbnb host, on the vacation rental, on the location, and on the target audience.

-There’s no one-size-fits-all answer for how to craft the best Airbnb description.
+There’s no template or one-size-fits-all answer for how to craft the best Airbnb description.
 So we’ve scoured Airbnb and rounded up some of our favorite listings, then zoomed in on what makes them so special.
-Check them out!
+Check out these description examples!

 What grabbed our attention on this one was the headline, what kept it was the voice.